vladigleba/vladigleba.github.io/posts/gospel/surrender.md

 > But God forbid that I should glory, save in the cross of our Lord Jesus Christ, *by whom the world is crucified unto me, and I unto the world*.
 {% ct 'Galatians 6:14' %}

-> And they that are Christ's have *crucified the flesh with the affections and lusts*.
+> And they that are Christ’s have *crucified the flesh with the affections and lusts*.
 {% ct 'Galatians 5:24' %}

 We begin walking in the Spirit when we choose to surrender to God, which Paul describes as a crucifixion of, or death to, self.
 Putting away self, which is in conflict with the Spirit, allows Christ to live His life in us by faith, and we then become a new creation in Jesus {% rf '2 Corinthians 5:17' %}!